MultiQC/MultiQC/docs/modules.md

 ### Changelog
 Last but not least, remember to add your new module to the `CHANGELOG.md`, so that people know that it's there.
-Feel free to add your name to the list of credits at the bottom of the readme.

 ### MultiqcModule Class
 If you've copied one of the other entry point statements, it will have